Bitter electromagnet

-Advantages
+History

+The design was invented in 1933 by American physicist, Francis Bitter, and named in his honor.

+Characteristics

 Bitter electromagnets are used where extremely strong fields are required.
 The iron cores used in conventional electromagnets saturate, and are limited to fields of about 2 teslas.
 Superconducting electromagnets can produce stronger magnetic fields but are limited to fields of 10 to 20 teslas, due to flux creep, though theoretical limits are higher.
 For stronger fields resistive solenoid electromagnets of the Bitter design are used.
 Their disadvantage is that they require very high drive currents, and dissipate large quantities of heat.

 Construction

-Bitter magnets are constructed of circular conducting metal plates and insulating spacers stacked in a helical configuration, rather than coils of wire.
+Bitter magnets are constructed of circular conducting metal plates (known as Bitter plates) and insulating spacers stacked in a helical configuration, rather than coils of wire.
 The current flows in a helical path through the plates.
-This design was invented in 1933 by American physicist, Francis Bitter.
-In his honor, the plates are known as Bitter plates.
 The purpose of the stacked plate design is to withstand the enormous outward mechanical pressure produced by Lorentz forces due to the magnetic field acting on the moving electric charges in the plate, which increase with the square of the magnetic field strength.
 Additionally, water circulates through holes in the plates as a coolant, to carry away the enormous heat created in the plates due to resistive heating by the large currents flowing through them.
 The heat dissipation also increases with the square of the magnetic field strength.

 In the mid-1990s researchers at the National High Magnetic Field Laboratory (NHMFL) at Florida State University in Tallahassee improved on this basic design and created what they refer to as the Florida Bitter.
 By elongating the mounting and cooling holes, there is a substantial drop in the stresses developed in the system and an improvement in cooling efficiency.
 As the stresses increased in the original bitter plates, they would flex slightly causing the small circular cooling holes to move out of alignment reducing the efficacy of the cooling system.
 The Florida Bitter plates will flex less due to the reduced stresses, and the elongated cooling holes will always be in partial alignment despite any flexure the discs experience.
-This new design allowed for a 40% increase in efficiency and has become the design of choice for bitter plate based resistive magnets.
+This new design allowed for a 40% increase in efficiency and has become the design of choice for Bitter plate based resistive magnets.